MicrosoftDocs/Viva/Viva/learning/sharepoint-faq.md

 If the ingestion status is showing success and content is still not visible in the Viva Learning app, download export logs:

-1. Go to the admin tab in Viva Learning
+1. Go to the admin tab in Viva Learning.
 2. Select **SharePoint**.
 3. Select **More options.** Select **Export logs**.
 4. In **Logs,** check the **Sync summary** tab.